wasmachien75/strawberry/_posts/2019-12-31-a-look-at-nba-decade-charts.markdown

 ### The rise of the three point shot

-To say that the way the game is played compared to just 10 years ago would be an understatement.
+To say that the way the game is played differently compared to just 10 years ago would be an understatement.
 This plot shows the ratio of three point shots being taken compared to two point shots and the percentage at which those shots are made:

 {%include img-link.md img='images/2019-12-31/3fg ratio.png'%}